HOW TO MAKE FLAT WHITE

 HOW TO SERVE FLAT WHITE

 This delightful drink is usually served in a mug with a saucer.
 The flat white has a beautiful look, the crema from the espresso just blends with the microfoam from the milk- experts call it meniscus.
-This is the key characteristic that makes the flight white delicious and enjoyable.
+This is the key characteristic that makes the flat white delicious and enjoyable.
 The mixture now creates a dark brown caramel foam on the surface of the drink.

 ORIGIN OF THE FLAT WHITE